Genomics is changing medicine, providing insight into diagnosis of cancer and rare disease – but what could other ‘omics’ sciences reveal?

 Applications of metabolomics are already in the diagnostic arena.
 For example, cancers alter cellular metabolism, creating novel targets that can be exploited for diagnosis and therapy.
 A urine-based test to detect metabolites unique to pre-cancerous colorectal polyps is now licensed for use in the US, with a sensitivity described as being significantly higher than existing faecal-based assays for early detection.
 A recent development in the rare disease field is a mass spectroscopy approach to diagnosis of the cholesterol storage disorder Niemann-Pick Type C from newborn bloodspot samples, allowing rapid diagnosis and treatment to minimise disease processes before the onset of neurological symptoms.

-Given the potential for these technologies to advance our knowledge and provide new clinical tools, it’s not surprising that Genomics England wants to maximise the long-term research potential of the 100KGP project by collecting samples for future use.
+Given the potential for these technologies to advance our knowledge and provide new clinical tools, it’s not surprising that Genomics England wants to maximise the long-term research potential of the 100,000 Genomes Project by collecting samples for future use.
 These include serum and plasma samples for proteomics and metabolomics, RNA for transcriptomics, and tumour tissue samples for RNA expression profiles.
 Different DNA samples are also being collected: cell-free serum for circulating tumour DNA analysis, and DNA for epigenetic analysis.
 The omics pilot is still only at the planning stage, but will hopefully in time provide exciting additional insights into diagnosis of rare diseases and cancer that will lead to further developments in personalised medicine.